mgrobstein/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.
+sessions basically stores the authentication server side (mostly) while tokens store it client side (mostly)
 2. What does `bcryptjs` do to help us store passwords in a secure manner?
+It encrypts the password as a hash
-3. How are unit tests different from integration and end-to-end testing?
+3. How are unit tests different from integration and end-to-end testing? unit testing are done for developers on smaller functions.
+Integration testing determines how things work as a system, and end-to-end testing tests a project as a whole.
 4. How does _Test Driven Development_ change the way we write applications and tests?
+Well, the idea is mostly to test every little detail at every stage of production and maintenence.